ermaccer/MortalKombat.Tools/ssfx/README.md

 ## ssfX
-Create and extract SSF archives and archives inside SFF
+Create and extract SSF archives and archives inside SFF (does not work with some due to my laziness, will figure out later)

 `Usage: ssfx <mode> <input> <pad/table> <pad>`